amshekar/ts-sarvajna/README.md

 # ts-sarvajna

 I am excited to present to you an omniscient app that can answer all your questions.
-This app is powered by a state-of-the-art large language model called LlAMa, which is based on the GPT architecture.
+This app is powered by a state-of-the-art large language model called LlAMa, which is based on the GPT(Generative Pre-trained Transformer) architecture.

 In this presentation, we will cover the following topics: